Biblical Research & Education Resources

 Numbers in brackets link to notes at the end of the article.

-The Hebrew character of Revelation is also reflected in the frequent occurrence of the numeral seven, multiples of seven, and the quantity of seven or multiples of seven in various series of things.
+The Hebrew character of Revelation is also reflected in the frequent occurrence of the cardinal number seven, multiples of seven, and the quantity of seven or multiples of seven in various series of things.
 Even the structure of the book is arranged in sevens.
 There is little doubt that the number seven represents completeness or perfection.
 The word “seven” occurs 88 times in the New Testament and of those, 55 are in Revelation alone.
 In Revelation the word “seventh” occurs 5 times.
 The only word that occurs more frequently than the word “seven” in Revelation is the word “God.”

 The frequency of seven may have legal import.
 The Hebrew word for swear is identical to the feminine form of the word for “seven” and there is evidence in ancient literature that it was not uncommon to seal an agreement by the number “seven.”
 (See 10:4C for a biblical example.)
 This “sevenness,” therefore, represents God’s sworn testimony that the book of Revelation perfectly and truthfully discloses His will for the future, that His prophecy about the end is complete and nothing should be added or taken away (22:18-19).
 Specific examples of Revelation’s sevenness include: